Become a Clinical Educator

 - You may feel that it is your responsibility to educate the next generation of professionals

-If you would like more information about supervising a speech-language pathology or audiology student, please contact one of the clinical coordinators at the School of Human Communication Disorders.
+If you would like more information about supervising a speech-language pathology or audiology student, please contact one of the clinical coordinators at the School of Communication Sciences and Disorders.
 Thank you for your interest in clinical education.